mohanson/pxsol/doc/content/prikey_crypto_issue.md

 The computation of a random number k involves elliptic curve dot product and inverse element operations (usually implemented by extending Euclid's algorithm).
 The time of these operations can be correlated with k, and a bypass attacker can measure the difference in execution time to extract k.
 To reveal the principle, I will try to simplify the attack.

-Example: There is an unknown random number k, and now a hacker can somehow detect the execution time of g * k.
+Q: There is an unknown random number k, and now a hacker can somehow detect the execution time of g * k.
 Try to find out if it is possible to get some information about the random number k.
-Answer: Observe the elliptic curve on which the random number k is stored.

-Answer: Looking at the multiplication algorithm for points on an elliptic curve, we can see that different operations are performed when the bits of k are different.
+A: Looking at the multiplication algorithm for points on an elliptic curve, we can see that different operations are performed when the bits of k are different.
 When the bit is 0, it is less computationally intensive than when the bit is 1.
 We take two different values of k, one with a majority of 0 and the other with a majority of 1, and calculate the difference between their execution times.
 When a new unknown k is computed, its execution time is detected and compared with the previous two values to approximate the number of unknown k's with bit 1.
 The experimental code is as follows.
 Note that in order to simplify the attack, we assume in the experimental code that the first bit of all the k's involved in the computation is always 1.

 ```py
 import pabtc